shalini-p16/ecommerce-data-pipeline/README.md

 # E-commerce Data Pipeline

 Designed and implemented a modern **ETL data pipeline** using the **medallion architecture** (bronze → silver → gold layers) to process the **Looker E-commerce BigQuery Dataset** (sourced as CSV files from Kaggle).
-The pipeline transforms raw e-commerce event, order, and product data into clean, analytics-ready layers to enable deep insights into:
+The pipeline transforms raw e-commerce  data into clean, analytics-ready layers to enable deep insights into:

 - Customer website behavior and navigation patterns
 - Factors driving purchases and conversion rates